-ARTISTIC DIRECTOR Alex Underwood is a choral conductor and music educator originally from Russell, KS.
-He is in his final year as a doctoral candidate in Choral Music at the University of Illinois (Urbana-Champaign) where he studies with Andrew Megill and served as the conductor of the University Women's Chorus.
-He earned an undergraduate degree from Sterling College (KS) in music education and voice performance before teaching vocal music at Ruppenthal Middle School and Russell High School from 2008-2012.
+ARTISTIC DIRECTOR Alex Underwood is a choral conductor and music educator originally from Russell, Kansas.
+He is all-but-dissertation in his doctoral program in choral music at the University of Illinois at Urbana-Champaign, where he studies with Andrew Megill and served as the conductor of the University Women's Chorus.
+He earned an undergraduate degree from Sterling College (Kansas) in music education and voice performance before teaching vocal music at Ruppenthal Middle School and Russell High School from 2008 to 2012.
 He is the recipient of the 2011 Young Director Award from the Kansas Choral Directors Association and the 2010 Horizon Award for first year teachers from the Kansas Department of Education.
-Alex completed a Masters of Music in Choral Conducting degree at Westminster Choir College in 2014 where he studied with Joe Miller and James Jordan.
-He founded the Russell Arts Council's Summer Concert Series in 2014 which has grown into the Ad Astra Music Festival.
+Alex completed a Master of Music in choral conducting at Westminster Choir College in 2014 where he studied with Joe Miller and James Jordan.
+He founded the Ad Astra Music Festival in 2014.